-We have historically been focused, and will continue to focus, on cost control.
-We continue to improve our operational and cost efficiency by migrating to more advanced networks, such as electronic purchasing and sophisticated operational support systems.
+We continue to focus on cost control and improve our operational and cost efficiency by migrating to more advanced networks, such as electronic purchasing and sophisticated operational support systems.

 Our short-term goal is to achieve customer-centric digital transformation.
 The important tasks that need to be completed in recent years are as follows: